pagkly/Zed/Investopedia3/What Is a Special Purpose Vehicle (SPV).md

 #### Special Purpose Entity/Vehicle

-A company may form the SPV as a limited partnership, a trust, a corporation, or a [limited liability corporation](https://www.investopedia.com/terms/l/llc.asp), among other options.
+A company may form the SPV as a limited partnership, a trust, a corporation, or a [[limited liability corporation]](https://www.investopedia.com/terms/l/llc.asp), among other options.
 It may be designed for independent ownership, management, and funding.
-In any case, SPVs help companies securitize assets, create [joint ventures](https://www.investopedia.com/terms/s/strategic-joint-venture.asp), isolate corporate assets, or perform other financial transactions.
+In any case, SPVs help companies securitize assets, create [[joint ventures]](https://www.investopedia.com/terms/s/strategic-joint-venture.asp), isolate corporate assets, or perform other financial transactions.

 ### How the SPV Works